sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-12-Testing-With-Exceptions.md

 ### Refining our test

-Remember that in our Defensive Programming unit, we wanted to make sure that if an exception was throw, we didn't change the state of the object in question.
-As such, we want to ensure after the `RuntimeException` was thrown, that the value of `balance` did not change, since no transaction should have been allowed.
+Remember that in our [Defensive Programming](https://sde-coursepack.github.io/modules/refactoring/Defensive-Programming/) unit, we wanted to make sure that if an exception was thrown, we didn't change the state of the object in question.
+As such, we want to ensure that after the `RuntimeException` is thrown, the value of `balance` does not change, since no transaction should have been allowed.
 As such, we add to our test:

 ```java
     @Test